Nearsoft/apprentice/09 - React/README.md

 ## What is React?

+> ⚠️ If you want to know more about developing front end applications make sure to visit [www.fullstackreact.com](https://www.fullstackreact.com/30-days-of-react/day-1/)

 React is a JavaScript library for building user interfaces.
 It is the view layer for web applications.

 At the heart, all React applications are components.
 A component is a self-contained module that renders some output.
 We can write interface elements like a button or an input field as a React component.
 Conceptually, components are JavaScript functions, they accept inputs called `“props”` and return React elements describing what should appear on the screen.